 Travel by Eurostar at c.
 10.30am from London St Pancras to Paris.
 Continue by coach to the hotel in Chargé where all four nights are spent.

 Azay-le-Rideau, Langeais, Villandry.
 Lapped by the River Indre, Azay-le-Rideau is a jewel of the French Renaissance, replete with angle turrets, elaborate gables, classicising pilasters and evocative interiors.
 With its formidable defensive towers Langeais, reconstructed from the 1470s, is scarcely affected by Renaissance taste and has a good collection of mediaeval furniture and tapestries.
 Villandry is an excellent 1530s château with three arcaded wings but its chief glories are the tiers of formal gardens, recreated in the 20th century according to 16th-century designs and principles.
 We visit in the late afternoon, when the crowds have subsided, and return to the hotel at c.
 7.00pm.

-Train travel by Eurostar (first class, Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 3 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Train travel by Eurostar (Standard Premier); travel by private coach throughout; hotel accommodation as described below; breakfasts, 4 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Château de Pray, Chargé: 4-star hotel in a converted château on the river Loire with an excellent restaurant.

 Although a short tour there is quite a lot of standing around and walking.
 You need to be able to lift your luggage on and off the train.
 Average distance by coach per day: 77 miles (most driving is on days 1 & 5).

 Are you fit enough to join the tour?

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.

 'This was a superb break.
 I liked being able to go around the châteaux at my own pace.
 Excellent value for money.'